-This is part 5 in a series of articles examining the origins of public education in the United States.
+This article is part 5 in a series examining the origins of public education in the United States.

 Fortunately, neither the cause of this crisis nor the solution to it is a mystery—at least to anyone who has studied the issue.